 This soreness also called delayed onset muscle soreness (DOMS) is quite common, especially for those new in exercise and those that are returning after a long break.
-DOMS is caused by muscle micro tearing which helps build muscles and make them stronger.
+DOMS is caused by muscle micro tearing which helps build muscles and make them stronger as they recover.
 This discomfort can cause people to avoid exercise until it has stopped for fear of escalating the pain.

 The upshot?
 You can still workout with sore muscles.
 DOMS is not an excuse to stay at home.

-This is also called recovery workout.
+This is also called a recovery workout.
 It increases circulation instead of forming micro tears in the muscles which cause soreness.
 When muscle temperature is increased, blood circulation increases, supplying the sore muscles with oxygen.
 Therefore, you should keep working out if you are confident it’s not an injury, but take it easy with a very light workout.
 So light workouts at 60-70% of normal weight, but more reps.

-DOMS only affect the body parts that are worked.
-So for example, if your legs are sore, you can work out the upper parts of the body.
-Alternate your workouts.
+Also, you can workout other muscles that are not sore.
+So if your legs are sore, you can workout the upper parts of the body.